yujiajia888888-gif/yujiajiarealestate-ca-site/README.md

 4. Add custom domain: `yujiajiarealestate.ca`.
 5. Netlify will show DNS records.
 6. Copy those records into the DNS settings where you bought the domain.
 7. In Netlify, set `yujiajiarealestate.ca` as the primary domain.
-Add `www.yujiajiarealestate.ca` only if you want the www version too.
+Keep `www.yujiajiarealestate.ca` connected too if you want www to redirect to the root domain.

 ## GitHub Pages Option